BristolUniDigitalEducation/adapt-simple-branching/README.md

 ## Installation

-Download the ZIP and extract into the src > extensions directory.
+Download the ZIP and extract into the src > extensions directory and run an appropriate Grunt task.

 ## Usage